 University of Vermont

-Dr. Robert Shapiro is a professor in the Department of Neurological Sciences at the University of Vermont College of Medicine and the founding president and board member of the Alliance for Headache Disorders Advocacy.
-He is a member of the board of directors for the American Headache Society, a member of the Medical Advisory Board for Clusterbusters, and a member of the Viste Award Committee for the American Academy of Neurology.
+Dr. Shapiro is a professor in the Department of Neurological Sciences at the Larner College of Medicine, University of Vermont, where he is a practicing neurologist.
 Dr. Shapiro holds an MA (philosophy/psychology) from University of Oxford, a PhD (Anatomy) from University of Pennsylvania, and an MD from Columbia University.
 He completed his residency training in neurology at the Johns Hopkins Hospital.

 - All expert interviews with seperate audio (MP3) files & transcripts